For Donors: Help Children and Earn Tax Credits

 - Business Rent / Commercial Lease Sales Tax

 - Insurance Premium Tax

 By getting involved, you can make a meaningful contribution to the lives of low-income children.
 Step Up For Students believes all children have the right to access the learning environment that best meets their needs.

 Participation is simple and easy.
 For more information and to participate, call (866) 344-9553.

-- Eligible tax liabilities include: corporate income, insurance premium, alcohol beverage excise, direct pay sales and use and/or oil and gas severance tax liabilities.
+- Eligible tax liabilities include: alcoholic beverage excise, business rent / commercial lease sales, corporate income, direct pay sales and use, insurance premium and/or oil and gas severance tax liabilities.

 - Florida’s Department of Revenue gives participating corporations a dollar-for-dollar tax credit for every dollar contributed to the scholarship fund.

 - Parent household income level must fall within established financial and Scholarship Funding Organizations verify each family’s income every year.
-In the 2015-16 school year, the average income of a benefiting scholarship family was $24,075 – merely seven percent above the Federal Poverty Line (FPL).
+In the 2018-19 school year, the average income of a benefiting scholarship family is $33,073 – a mere 8 percent above the Federal Poverty Line (FPL).

 - Giving to the Tax Credit Scholarship Program does not interfere with other philanthropic giving.

-- Scholarships that pay for private school tuition are limited to $5,886 for the 2016-2017 school year or the cost of tuition, whichever is less.
+- Scholarships that pay for private school tuition are limited to averaging between $6,673 to $7,169 depending on grade and county of residence for the 2020-21 school year or the cost of tuition, whichever is less.